 Creation of the INIS Multilingual Thesaurus

-INIS specialists from Member States and the IAEA have developed a controlled vocabulary for indexing and searching the INIS Database.
+INIS specialists from Member States and the IAEA have developed a controlled vocabulary for indexing and searching the INIS Collection.
 As a result of systematic study over the years the INIS Thesaurus has evolved to over 30 000 terms.
-It is available in all official languages of the IAEA: Arabic, Chinese, English, French, Russian, and Spanish, as well as in German.
+It is available in all official languages of the IAEA: Arabic, Chinese, English, French, Russian, and Spanish, as well as in German and Japanese.
 It represents a unique multilingual thesaurus in the nuclear field.
-Details

 To assist its Member States, the IAEA transfers knowledge and know-how in data collection and information processing, in particular to developing countries and new INIS Members.
 It also helps establish national INIS Centres in developing countries.
-Training seminars for staff of national INIS and the INIS Distance Learning Programme on the Internet and on CD-ROM support these efforts.
+Training seminars for staff of national INIS and the INIS e-learning support these efforts, as well.

-INIS Distance Learning is intended and highly recommended for use by staff working in INIS centres for training in all aspects of input preparation and utilization.
-Currently, the INIS Distance Learning Program consists of 2 major courses for input preparation:
+INIS e-learning is intended and highly recommended for use by staff working in INIS centres for training in all aspects of input preparation and utilization.
+The INIS e-learning, currently in preparation, will consists of two courses: